davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

 Imagine that something goes wrong, we know that this never happens but just in case.
 We can do a very `quick rollback` just undoing the change in the `Products` online service.

 **Argo Rollouts** has an [undo](https://argoproj.github.io/argo-rollouts/generated/kubectl-argo-rollouts/kubectl-argo-rollouts_undo/) command to do the rollback.
-Personally, I don't like this procedure because it is not aligned with GitOps.
+In my opinion, I don't like this procedure because it is not aligned with GitOps.
 The changes that **Argo Rollouts** do does not come from git, so git is OutOfSync with what we have in Openshift.
 In our case the commit that we have done not only changes the ReplicaSet but also the ConfigMap.
 The `undo` command only changes the ReplicaSet, so it does not work for us.

 I recommend doing the changes in git.
 We will revert the last commit